 But a terrible tragedy causes Zeba to rethink her situation and her decision to give in to the marriage two weeks before her own wedding.
 Her own break happens when she is helped by Nusrat and Tahir, who are visiting Pakistan.
 They take her to Karachi so that she can use the internet to contact the Forced Marriage Unit in the UK, her friend Susan, and a teacher and more importantly Tara.
 Zeba must now hope that someone will help her before it is too late.

 Secrets of the Henna Girl is well written, with Zeba's story easily captivating the reader's attention.
-Zeba's naivete, helplessness and the overwhelming nature of her situation are poignantly portrayed but it is the tragedy of her friend Sehar that is hard to forget.
+Zeba's naivete, helplessness and the overwhelming nature of her situation are poignantly portrayed but it is the tragedy of her friend Sehar that is so memorable.
 This is a reminder that for some girls, there are no happy endings, and that their suffering is intense.

 Book Details: